KemonDream/MacThermalAway/README.md

 - This repo tested on Macbook pro 16,1 , Intel-i5-1038ng7 ,iGpu, MacOS Sequoia Beta2, File-Volt on.
 Battery in Service State, bd_prochot  and CPU throttle a lot to 0.2Ghz that drove me crazy.(Modern Computer running at 200Mhz can be something dramatic.
 The touching temperature won't bounce you knee cause the cpu is at around 50 celsius--that could cold the cpu to ill!!!)
 # Pre
-- you need to dignose u computer first for any potaintial issue causing heat and throttle, incase of damaging your hardware before appling this repo.
-- eg. Take off the back pack and add some thermal pattles on vrm chips and other heating compounents.
-Reset SMC and common methods may solve your problem.
+- you need to dignose u computer first for any potaintial issue causing heat and throttle, incase of damaging your hardware before appling this repo. eg. Take off the back pack and add some thermal pattles on vrm chips and other heating compounents.
 - Xcode
 - A basic English reading patience.
 - Stable Global Netwrok Connection